Timeless advice for the market volatility in 2022

 - “Stocks sink as sell off continues.
 When will it end?”

 How do you think these headlines make people feel?
 How can you not be concerned?
 Anyone that thinks to invest is not emotional is crazy.

 Should people be doing anything with their money?

+- HOLD.
 The other option is to stay put.
 For most people, this is probably the right strategy.
 Just like we have seen markets drop before, we’ve also seen them recover before.
 That’s never changed.
-Although there is not guarantee, markets historically recover after severe drops within 6 to 12 months.
-Typically when big drops happen, a most of the drop has already happened.
+Although there is no guarantee, markets historically recover after severe drops within 6 to 12 months.
+Typically when big drops happen, most of the drop has already happened.
 Staying put is easy if you hold good quality investments.

 At the end of the day, markets do what markets do.
 You can’t predict it and you can’t control it.
 If you invest in the markets, you have to accept this reality and realize that over time, you will win.
-For me, I have done nothing with my portfolio except that I continue to buy and invest.
-I continue to focus on the things I can control which will be to topic of discussion in next weeks article.
+Every market downturn is simply a test of patience.
+We’ve seen this before so for me, I have not done anything significant with my portfolio except that I continue to buy and invest when I have the money and I continue to Dollar Cost Average into the markets.

 Thanks for your input Jim.